 The school census shows a gain of approximately 900 children of school age since the census of last year.
 The figures will probably be complete this afternoon, as all but one district have reported.
-The gain, it is believed, will be greater than the figures given above. as during the time the census was taken many families were absent from the city in the canyons and the census takers have reported that in many cases where they found homes closed with no one at home they were unable with no one at home they were unable to include in their reports the number of children of school age living at these places.
-In the fifth precinct the only loss is shown and this amounts to 32 children of school age.
-In all others substantial gains are shown.
-The largest gain is in the southeastern portion of the city, which holds the record for the increases, a substantial gain in this section having been re-ported year after year with none to outstrip it.
-The gain in this section this year is over 300 children.
+The gain, it is believed, will be greater than the figures given above, as during the time the census was taken many families were absent from the city in the canyons and the census takers have reported that in many cases where they found homes closed with no one at home they were unable his two boys slept in a tent the other of clothes belonging to one of the boys, Mr. Reed's trousers, containing \$3.50, and the shoes of all three.
+Fortunate-ly, a purse of \$42 Mr. Reed had put under his pillow, the thief did not get.
+The police are in hot pursuit.